arbnor99/task-api/README.md

 6)run 'php artisan serve' to run the application on the PHP dev server

 Now this application should be running on http://localhost:8000/

+In the POSTMAN_COLLECTION folder you can find the task-api postman collection.